 One of the first tasks within the SFRA is to undertake a data collection exercise which will allow Flood Zone maps to be developed.
 The Flood Zones relate to risk arising from fluvial (river) and coastal flooding.
-Other sources of flooding, such as surface water and groundwater, are also taken into account through the SFRA but are not part of the initial assessment process, and do not form part of the Flood Zones.
+Other sources of flooding, such as surface water and groundwater, are also taken into account through the SFRA but are not part of the initial assessment process.